Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Online Bilevel Optimization with Window-Averaged Local Regret

-We first introduce a new \textit{window-averaged bilevel local regret} in the following definition. \begin{definition}[Window-Averaged Bilevel Local Regret] Given a window size $w \leq T$ and weight parameter $\eta \in (0,1)$, consider the averaged objective functions:
+We first introduce a novel \textit{window-averaged bilevel local regret} in the following definition. \begin{definition}[Window-Averaged Bilevel Local Regret] Given a window size $w \leq T$ and weight parameter $\eta \in (0,1)$, consider the averaged objective functions: